notarisj/YouTube-AutoSkip/README.md

 # AutoSkip for YouTube (Chrome Extension)

 ## Description

 AutoSkip for YouTube is a Chrome extension designed to enhance the YouTube viewing experience by automatically skipping ads.
-I initially intended to skip ads only after the waiting time, surprisingly it skips them right from the start.
+I initially intended to use a script that clicked the "Skip ad" button when it appeared.
+It turns out that it is available in the source code from the start so it is possible to skip the ad without waiting for 5 seconds.
+When it detects an ad but fails to find the skip button, this happens with the unskippable ads, it will mute and speed it up so it is almost unnoticeable.
+I guess this also counts as watching the full ad.

 ## Other browsers

+1. **Chromium**

+All Chromium browsers (i.e. Chrome, Edge, Brave, Opera) will work exactly the same way, see installation below.

-1. **Safari**
+2. **Safari**

-It is possible to run in safari but it requires Xcode to build and you must allow unsigned extensions everytime you close it.
+It is possible to run in safari but it requires Xcode to build and you must allow unsigned extensions every time you close it.
 Run the following command:

 ```bash
 xcrun safari-web-extension-converter /path/to/YouTube-AutoSkip/src